ARM-software/armour/examples/arm-qemu/README.md

 ## Armour on Arm

-The following demos Arm running on single Raspberry Pi emulated using QEMU inside a VM.
+The following demos running Armour on a Raspberry Pi emulated using QEMU inside a VM.
 If you have a Raspberry Pi (running Raspbian Stretch) available then you can skip the **QEMU and Pi setup** section and proceed to installing docker and transferring the Armour binaries to your Pi.

 ### Vagrant Setup